naim-panjwani/LocusFocus/README.md

 # Explore GWAS Results with GTEx's eQTL Association Results
-This app is to enable exploration of GWAS results and assessment of what gene and tissue are the most likely responsible candidates for the GWAS signal via integration with [GTEx eQTL association results](https://gtexportal.org/home/) (v6p and v7) into a single interactive plot, and application of the [Simple Sum method](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1008007) to visualize the results in a heatmap plot.
+This app is to enable exploration of GWAS results and assessment of what gene and tissue are the most likely responsible candidates for the GWAS signal via integration with [GTEx eQTL association results](https://gtexportal.org/home/) (v6p and v7) into a single interactive plot, and application of the [Simple Sum method](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1008007) (detailed script [here](http://slc.research.sickkids.ca/SimpleSum/Simple_Sum_Rscript.R)) to visualize the results in a heatmap plot.

 LD information is obtained from [LDlink's API](https://ldlink.nci.nih.gov/?tab=apiaccess) to enable viewing of LD given a lead SNP.
 The default lead SNP is the top SNP.